sudbasnet/DistanceFunction/documentation/distanceCalculation.md

 We will define a function that intakes events as vectors and then calculates the distance between them.
 For lack of a better name, I have created a function with the name `distanceFunction_vectors`.
 The link to the function's defination is [here](https://github.com/sudbasnet/distanceFunction/blob/master/function/distanceFunction_vectors.r).

 Next, we will form another function that will use the above function to formulate a distance matrix with the distances between each pair of events.
-A distance matrix is preferred because the `dbscan` of the dbscan package in R, can use an object of class `dist` which is basically a distance matrix.
+A distance matrix is preferred because the `dbscan` of the **dbscan** package in R, can use an object of class `dist` which is basically a distance matrix.
+For more details about the package **dbscan**, please see the following [page](https://cran.r-project.org/web/packages/dbscan/dbscan.pdf).
 The function (for lack of better names :D ) is named `distanceFunction_using_vectors` and returns a distance matrix.
 Note that the returned matrix is not a `dist` class object.
 The function body is given [here](https://github.com/sudbasnet/distanceFunction/blob/master/function/distanceFunction_using_functionVectors.R).